Internal Controls Focused Events

 Understanding COSO 2013 Framework Compliance - 2 CPEs

-The Committee of Sponsoring Organizations of the Treadway Commission (COSO) has finished updating the "Internal Control Integrated Framework (ICIF) in 2013.
+The Committee of Sponsoring Organizations of the Treadway Commission (COSO) updated the "Internal Control Integrated Framework (ICIF) in 2013.

 You can purchase the COSO documents from the AICPA Book Store.
 To purchase click here.

-This training seminar covers the best practices for establishing and sustaining internal control for any organization including public companies under Sarbanes-Oxley (SOX).
-This one-day seminar includes sustaining SOX compliance and the latest guidance from the SEC, PCAOB, COSO and COBIT.
+This training seminar overviews the best practices for establishing and sustaining internal control for any organization including public companies under Sarbanes-Oxley (SOX).
+This two hour event is based on SOX compliance requirements and the latest guidance from the SEC, PCAOB, COSO and COBIT.

 This training seminar is one of several seminars and workshops we present concerning compliance with the Sarbanes-Oxley Act.
 This seminar provides a timely, two hour summary designed for controllers, C-level executives, finance managers, attorneys, IT professionals, CPAs, auditors and department heads.
 Learn how organizations can create and sustain internal control over financial reporting (ICFR).
 Your goal may be to comply with Sarbanes-Oxley Section 404 or to sustain your internal controls as a "Best Practice" without breaking your budget.
 Improve your situation by having a comprehensive set of internal controls!